khulnasoft-lab/btfhub-archive/README.md

 ## Credits for this repository:

-1. Itay Shakury (Aqua Security)
+1. Itay Shakury (KhulnaSoft Security)
    - Idealization of the project
    - Planned for initial usage with Tracee
-1. Rafael David Tinoco (Aqua Security)
+1. Rafael David Tinoco (KhulnaSoft Security)
    - Initial archive creator with Ubuntu, Fedora
    - Initial build logic and examples
    - Helped Mauricio developing BTFgen